divyamamgai/ExpenseManager/README.md

 # ExpenseManager
-A simple Web App to mange expenses in a trip! :P
+A simple Web App to mange expenses in a trip!
+Designed like Android Application with Material Design and is responsive at the same time.